Applying online for admission to Saarland University

 If you want to join a restricted-entry degree programme that is managed as part of the local admissions scheme, you will need to apply directly to Saarland University for admission using the SIM portals.
 The SIM portals allow you to choose two programmes of study that are of equal priority and that will be processed as such.
 You will not normally be permitted to apply to join a programme in the first semester if you are already studying the same subject at another university in Germany.

-If you have any questions about the SIM portals, please visit our support pages, where you will find information, videos and step-by-step instructions.
+For more information on the SIM portals, please visit our SIM Saarland support pages. where you will find lots of information, videos and step-by-step instructions.

 Admission application periods